plewis/plewis.github.io/botany/study-guide.md

 * Can you find lenticels on trees around campus.
 These may only be visible on younger twigs.
 Can you see leaf scars and terminal bud scars on older parts of twigs?
 * Being careful not to fall in, visit Swan Lake (front of Chemistry building) or Mirror Lake (lake with island along Route 195) and look for oxygen bubbles in algae along the lake margin
 * Take a deep breath and think about the oxygen spewing from the leaves of all the algae, grass, and trees around you!
+* Do you have any houseplants with thick leaves or stems?
+Look up the name of the houseplant using your web browser and see if it is in the plant family Crassulaceae.
+If not, is it in another plant family known for CAM (e.g. cactus family Cactaceae)?